PandaLinux/pandaOS/README.md

 - Minimum `10 GB` hard disk with `ext4` filesystem
 - Minimum `4 GB` RAM
-- Currently only compatible with `AMD Raedon` and `Intel Graphics` chipsets.
+- Currently only compatible with `Intel Graphics` chipsets.
 - Works only on `64-Bit` systems

 ## Bug tracker